-Meet Our Investor Support/Finance Team
+Meet Our Corporate Finance/Transaction Services Team

 Gerald has a Ph.D. in chemistry from the University of Toronto and over 15 years of executive management experience with global corporations in technology development and commercialization, biomass economics and procurement, biorefining, bioenergy, and bioproducts.
 He is a founding member of the Canadian Biochar Initiative and was an Adjunct Professor and Instructor in the Environmental Science Program at the University of Northern British Columbia.
 He led the biorefining business of a major forest products company, which included the largest cellulosic ethanol business in North America, a biomass-to-energy CHP facility and an international bioproducts business.
 Gerald is a published author and his work has resulted in new technological processes, patented inventions and scientific publications.
 He is Managing Director of Sixth Element Sustainable Management.